An "entry" indicates the number of times you are allowed to enter the country with the visa.

 Applicant must submit a certified Russian invitation voucher.
 Russian visas are issued for the duration of time stated on the invitation.
-These can often be obtained from a hotel in Russia, however hotels will only issue invitations covering paid room nights and only one invitation will be accepted per application - so if staying in multiple hotels a single invitation covering the entire stay should be ordered.
+These can often be obtained from the inviting party in Russia, however may take several weeks to be issued.
+Additionally the dates of travel cannot deviate from the dates on the invitation.
 If ordering a private invitation, a stay of up to 30 days may be indicated (ensuring a buffer on both sides of the intended travel dates allowing more flexibility).
 If applicant does not possess an invitation, one may be ordered using the link below.
 This service will take your information and payment, process the invitation, and provide a copy directly to us.
 This is the easiest and most common way applicants obtain visa invitation vouchers.

 When asked for processing location, select USA for Country and Washington, DC for city.

 Note: When ordering business invitations, an uploaded scan of the information page of the applicants passport is required.